 Vaseline comes in several varieties, such as lotions, creams, and gels specially formulated with different ingredients like aloe vera extract or cocoa butter to provide extra benefits depending on what you need.

-Even lip balms are available that contain petroleum jelly and natural oils like coconut oil or shea butter.
+Even lip balms containing petroleum jelly and natural oils like coconut oil or shea butter are available.
 Hence, lips stay hydrated throughout the day without becoming too greasy or heavy.

-Ultimately no matter what type you choose, one thing remains true: with its countless uses, Vaseline is sure to be an essential part of any modern medicine cabinet!
+Ultimately no matter what type you choose, one thing remains true: Vaseline is sure to be an essential part of any modern medicine cabinet with its countless uses!

 What Are The Benefits Of Vaseline?